 “I am so grateful that CRS introduced me to the tools I'll need to make true change in the world as a future physician.”

 Elizabeth is a second year medical student at the Warren Alpert Medical School of Brown University.
 Elizabeth began her study of medicine as an undergraduate at Brown where she earned a bachelor of science in neuroanatomy, and completed a program in liberal medical education.
 With her commitment to the medical field, we are proud to name Elizabeth as a John Litsios scholar.
-Elizabeth’s goal is not only to become an attending emergency physician at an urban hospital, but to advocate for expanded access to Medicaid and Medicare and for improvements in emergency care, with a particular focus on improving patient experiences and outcomes for Black andHispanic populations.
-In addition to pursuing her own goals, Elizabeth is introducing underrepresented high school students from across Rhode Island to career opportunities in healthcare.
+Elizabeth’s goal is to become an attending emergency physician at an urban hospital, and also to be an advocate for expanded access to Medicaid and Medicare and for improvements in emergency care, with a particular focus on improving patient experiences and outcomes for Black andHispanic populations.
+In addition to pursuing her own goals, Elizabeth works with an organization that introduces underrepresented high school students from across Rhode Island to career opportunities in healthcare.
 Elizabeth collaborates with physicians, nurses, dentists, pharmacists, and other professionals to create opportunities for students to explore medical-related fields by, among other things, touring nursing simulation centers and dissecting cow hearts.
 In addition to her undergraduate and medical studies, Elizabeth has competed on the Brown Ballroom Dance team since 2020.
 Elizabeth attended Camp Rising Sun in 2017.

 Woohyun Kwen (CRS '19)